Kashif-Saleem-Ghuman/Cars-Rental-FrontEnd/README.md

 > - Login page where the user logs in to the website.
 > - Home page where the user can see a list of cars and click on any car to display the details of that car.
 > - The details page is where the user can click on the "Reserve" button to reserve the car.
-> - User can see a list of their reservations.
+> - Users can see a list of their reservations.
-> - User can add a new car.
+> - The user can add a new car.
-> - User can click on the delete button from the naviagtion panel and see a list of all cars with the car name and a "delete" button and then delete a particular car.
+> - The user can click on the delete button from the navigation panel and see a list of all cars with the car name and a "delete" button and then delete a particular car.
 > - The deleted cars are removed from the home page.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>